Client-Engineering-Indonesia/watsonx-incubation-2024-May/Lab 0: Laptop Environment Check/python-environment/readme.md

 ### 10: .gitignore Files <a id="gitignore"></a>
 Whenever checking code into a Github repo, use .gitignore to exclude files from being checked-in.
 If you don't know how to do this, [learn how to add your .env to .gitignore](https://salferrarello.com/add-env-to-gitignore/).

-## If you are using windows, you can click this link: